WhatsApp opt-in: How to build a compliant subscriber list

 Whether you request opt-in via a user-initiated WhatsApp thread or a form on your website, it’s important that you have obtained permission to send customers communications via this channel.

-Here are some ways you can request opt-in:
+Here are some ways you can request opt-in (use a combination of these for maximum effect):

-This can help lower your opt-out rate because it sets expectations.
+This will help to lower your opt-out rate because it sets expectations.
 Plus, it mitigates the risk of people blocking your business because they’re receiving irrelevant or unsolicited messages.

 As well as having a clear opt-in policy, make it easy for people to opt out of receiving communications from you via WhatsApp.